On September 6, 2018, the National Highway Traffic Safety Administration (NHTSA) acknowledged a recall of the 2018 edition of Volkswagen’s Atlas SUV.

 Why the recall?
 Some Atlas’ airbags may deploy randomly, potentially injuring its occupants.
 According to Volkswagen, they received one report involving curtain airbags being deployed randomly.
 Volkswagen Group of America, Inc. is recalling about 9,600 vehicles.
 Each of them was manufactured at its Chattanooga, Tennessee plant.

 The cause of this error is because of improper part installation.
 During production, the air condition evaporator drain tube contorted into an irregular position.
-This resulted in water drain into the airbag control module rather than outside of the car.
-A wet airbag control module can result in an unintended airbag deployment.
+This resulted in water draining into the airbag control module rather than outside of the car.
+A wet airbag control module can result in unintended airbag deployment.
 Random airbag deployment can increase the risk of both injury and accident.
 The twisted tube may also leak water into the passenger compartment, which can cause a foul smell or a wet carpet inside the car.
 A warning light may show up on the dashboard.

 How the Recall Works

 According to the NHTSA, the recall will begin around October 14, 2018.
 Volkswagen will notify owners of the defect by then and will provide instructions on how to schedule a free repair at their local dealership.
 The dealership will be instructed to inspect both the drain tube and airbag control module and replace both if necessary.
 VW Atlas owners can contact Volkswagen directly at 1-800-893-5298.
 They can also enter their 17-digit vehicle identification number (VIN) at the NHTSA website.
 Doing this can indicate whether or not their specific vehicle has any recalls that need to be addressed.
 The VIN can identify both when and where the car was manufactured.

 This has not been the first time that this year’s edition of the Volkswagen Atlas was recalled for faulty parts.
 Both it and 2018 Passat vehicles were recalled for the same brake issues in June and August.
 Their brake caliper pistons were improperly coated.